Almost everyone in the world has heard of the country Spain.

 It is believed that the name España, came from the word Ispania, which means rabbit.
 This name was given to the land in around 300 B.C by the Carthaginians.

-Although you might think that Barcelona is bustling the capitol of Spain, it isn’t.
-Madrid is the capitol of Spain.
+Although you might think that Barcelona is bustling the capital of Spain, it isn’t.
+Madrid is the capital of Spain.

-The Spanish Royal family known as The Bourbon family, have been in reign since the 1700s.
+The Spanish Royal family known as The Bourbon family has been in reign since the 1700s.

 The Spanish national anthem, called Marcha Real, is 1 of only 4 in the world that has no lyrics.